TanmoySG/k-deploy-action/README.md

 # K-Deploy Action

-@TanmoySG/k-deploy-action is a GitHub Action that can be used to build CI/CD pipeline to deploy an app to any Kubernetes Ennviroment.
+`k-deploy-action` is a GitHub Action that can be used to build CI/CD pipeline to deploy an app to any Kubernetes Ennviroment.

 ## Usage